Chocoflan Impossible Cake

 - 1/4 cup cajeta (caramel sauce)

-Remove the foil and test the cake.
+- Remove the foil and test the cake.
 It should be firm to the touch, and an inserted toothpick should come out clean.
+(If not, place back in the oven for another 10-20 minutes.)
 Remove the cake from the water bath and cool completely to room temperature.
 When cool, shake the pan from side to side to loosen, place a large platter inverted over the cake, hold tightly and quickly flip over.
 With a rubber spatula scrape the remaining cajeta onto the cake.